B. B. King: Philanthropy and notable campaigns

-In September 1970, King recorded Live in Cook County Jail during a time in which issues of racism and class in the prison system were prominent in politics.
-King also co-founded the Foundation for the Advancement of Inmate Rehabilitation and Recreation tying in his support for prisoners and his interest in prison reform.
-In addition to prison reform, King also wanted to use prison performances as a way to preserve music and songs in a similar way that Alan Lomax did.
+King recorded Live in Cook County Jail in September 1970, a time when issues of racism and class in the prison system were prominent in politics.
+King co-founded the Foundation for the Advancement of Inmate Rehabilitation and Recreation, tying in his support for prisoners and his interest in prison reform.
+He also wanted to use prison performances as a way to preserve music and songs, similar to what Alan Lomax did.

 In 2002, he signed on as an official supporter of Little Kids Rock, a nonprofit organization that provides free musical instruments and instruction to children in underprivileged public schools throughout the United States.
 He sat on the organization's honorary board of directors.

 Diagnosed with diabetes in 1990, King was a high-profile spokesman in the fight against the disease.
 He appeared in several television commercials for OneTouch Ultra, a blood glucose monitoring device, beginning in the early 2000s.
 American Idol contestant Crystal Bowersox, who was diagnosed with diabetes at age six, co-starred with King in later commercials.